State

 What conditions must be met?

 The exam is open to all adults who want to officially confirm their knowledge of Polish as a foreign language.
-It is open to both foreigners and people of Polish origin living in Poland or abroad.
-It does not matter whether you have been learning the language for years or have only recently started – the important thing is that you feel ready to test your skills.
-It is also not required to complete any specific course – anyone over 18 years of age who wants to obtain an official, state certificate of knowledge of the Polish language can take the exam.
+Both foreigners and people of Polish descent living in Poland or abroad can participate.
+It does not matter whether you have been studying the language for years or have just started – what matters is that you feel ready to test your skills.
+Completing any specific course is also not required – anyone over 18 who wishes to obtain an official state certificate of Polish language proficiency can take the certification exam.

 Why do you need this certificate?